 Colour theory and the Fauvist art movement really excite me.
-I like creating work which is more than reality; I like to emphasise what is important about the subject and, for me, that usually means Lines and Colour.
+I like creating work which is more than reality; I like to emphasise what is important about the subject and, for me, that means Lines and Colour.

 I’m inspired by the artists George Braque, Andre Derain, Paul Cezanne and, more recently, by the Baroque style and colours of contemporary artist Flora Yukhnovich.